Kojo Bonsu: Mayor of Kumasi

+Mayor Kojo Bonsu with US Ambassador Robert P. Jackson during his visit to Kumasi.

-In 2013, President, John Dramani Mahama nominated Bonsu for the position of Metropolitan Chief Executive for the Kumasi Metropolitan Assembly.
-In July 2016, he vacated his office and resigned after the Kumasi Traditional Council called him to order for his decision to take Nana Agyenim Boateng the Amoamanhene off the Kejetia project board without giving a notice to Otumfuo Nana Osei Tutu II, the Asantehene.
+In 2013, President John Dramani Mahama nominated Bonsu for the position of Metropolitan Chief Executive for the Kumasi Metropolitan Assembly.
+In July 2016, he vacated his office and resigned after the Kumasi Traditional Council called him to order for his decision to take Nana Agyenim Boateng, the Amoamanhene, off the Kejetia project board without giving a notice to Otumfuo Nana Osei Tutu II, the Asantehene.

 As the Mayor of Kumasi, he was resisted severally by stakeholders, including traditional authorities, market women, and some key players, due to his predecessors inability to fulfill their mandates.

 In his mandate as the Mayor, he built the first ever recreational facility, the Kumasi Rattray Park.